Logo Silver Travellers

 Castillo de Gibralfaro

-Atop the 130-metre-high Gibralfaro hill, lies the Gibralfaro Castle.
+Atop the 130-metre-high Gibralfaro hill, lies Gibralfaro Castle.
 This castle was built in the 14th century to defend the Alcazaba citadel.
 The Moors also built a mosque inside the castle.
 However, the house of worship disappeared when the Catholics conquered the city including the castle from the Moors in 1487.
 The Spanish still used the castle as a military base until the early 20th century.

 Castle